shopware5/shopware/UPGRADE.md

 # Shopware Upgrade Information
 In this document you will find a changelog of the important changes related to the code base of Shopware.

+## 5.0.0
+* Add console command `sw:refresh:search:index` to manually regenerate the search index.
+The optional parameter `--clear-table` can be used to clear the index tables before regenerating the data again.

 ## 5.0.0 RC3
 * \Shopware\Bundle\SearchBundleDBAL\ConditionHandler\HasPriceConditionHandler now joins the prices as a 1:1 association for a performance improvement.
 * sCategories::sGetCategoryContent function returns no more the category articleCount.
 Variable is unused.